acedrow/next-demo/README.md

 # Project Setup:
+- clone repo
 - to install dependencies, run: ```yarn install```
 - to run the development server, run: ```yarn dev```
-- the application should be running at https://localhost:3000
+- the application should be running at localhost:3000